GoogleCloudPlatform/community/tutorials/cloud-run-with-pomerium-for-end-user-access/index.md

 ### Overview

-You should see two applications deployed.
-The `hello` app is your protected app, and pomerium is...
+You should see two applications deployed: The `hello` app is your protected app, and pomerium is...
 Pomerium!

 ![Cloud Run overview](https://storage.googleapis.com/gcp-community/tutorials/cloud-run-with-pomerium-for-end-user-access/cloudrun-overview.png)